-SPECIAL EVENTS:

-\sim 1st Level \sim 10

-~2ndLevel~ 20
+SPECIAL EVENTS: ~1st Level~ 10 ~2ndLevel~ 20

-- Please see the last page of the Incentive Form for guidance - "FUN" activities are this category. - If unsure in reporting, request for direction and assistance will be given.
+- Please see the last page of the Incentive Form for guidance - "FUN" activities are in this category. - If unsure in reporting, request for direction and assistance will be given.

-STATE EVENTS:

-~1st Level~ 2

-~2nd Level~ 4
+STATE EVENTS: ~1st Level~ 2 ~2nd Level~ 4

-- Please see the last page of the Incentive Form for guidance - This category is any event required or hosted by PDPPS, Inc. including Seminar, State Pageant, Mini Seminar, Fall Training Meeting, Spring Meeting, PDPPS sponsored webinar trainings with quizzes and will count for one (1) credit per person - All county princess are REQUIRED to reach 1st level in the State Events category.
+- Please see the last page of the Incentive Form for guidance - This category is any event required or hosted by PDPPS, Inc. including Seminar, State Competition, Mini Seminar, Fall Training Meeting, Spring Kickoff, PDPPS sponsored webinar trainings with quizzes and will count for one (1) credit per event. - All county princesses are REQUIRED to reach 1st level in the State Events category.

-SUMMARY~~ ALL PRINCESS MUST ATTEND DAIRY PRINCESS TRAINING SEMINAR, STATE PAGEANT AND SUBMIT A MONTHLY INCENTIVE REPORT
+SUMMARY~~ ALL PRINCESS MUST ATTEND DAIRY PRINCESS TRAINING SEMINAR, STATE COMPETITION AND SUBMIT A MONTHLY INCENTIVE REPORT